jmylchreest/keylightd/README.md

 **keylightd** is a daemon and CLI tool for managing Key Lights on your local network.
 While designed primarily for Elgato Key Lights, it may also support other HTTP-based lights with similar interfaces (if you have a compatible device not explicitly supported, please open a ticket).

-## Screenshots

-### GNOME Extension
+## GNOME Extension
-The keylightd GNOME Extension provides convenient desktop control for your Key Lights:
+The keylightd GNOME Extension provides convenient desktop control for your Key Lights and is available in the `contrib/gnome-extension` directory, from the releases page [here](https://github.com/jmylchreest/keylightd/releases), or from the GNOME extensions website [here](https://extensions.gnome.org/extension/8185/keylightd-control/)

 | Lights On | Lights Off |
 |-----------|------------|